AgileVentures/av-static-website/source/blog_articles/2017-09-21-av-ecosystem-review-cocoon-home-straight.html.markdown

 rspec ./spec/models/project_spec.rb:31 # Project#save should not accept invalid github url
 ```

-let's take these in turn:
+let's take these in turn.
+The first failing spec is

 ```
     it 'returns the proper repo name if github url exists' do